videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/concept-and-architecture.md

   - The local participant in a meeting/room can also connect with other participants by transmitting and receiving audio and video streams, exchanging chat messages, and more.

 - `2.2 Remote Participant` :
-  The remote participant receives audio and video streams from the local participant and other remote participants, and also has the ability to exchange audio, video and chat messages with the local participant.
+  The remote participant receives audio and video streams from the local participant and other remote participants and also has the ability to exchange audio, video, and chat messages with the local participant.

 - Each participant in VideoSDK can be uniquely identified by `participantId`.